 But if you just want to see the popular spots that are free then venture out early.
 Just like Rome, Venice’s famous spots are best viewed during the early morning hours.
 Head over to Rialto Bridge, the Grand Canal and San Marco’s Square where you’ll be met with few people and no crowds.
 During the middle of the day you can explore the back alleyways or opt for a day trip to Murano or Burano.

-10 day Northern Italy itinerary
+Italy Itinerary #2: 10 day northern Italy itinerary

 Enjoy a mixture of lakes, sea views and some of the best food that Italy has to offer.
 Your travels will take you through a beautiful blend of touristy and traditional spots.